adamml/isde-translator/DOCUMENTATION.md

     :   The vase URI to use in building a graph data model representation of the Dataset object

     `dateIssued: str`
-    :   The date on which the metadta record was issued
+    :   The date on which the metadata record was issued

     `identifier: str`
     :   A unique identifier to this Dataset object